 - The Palatinate of Durham (DURH)

 5.4 Enclosure award maps

 Enclosure awards and the maps that accompanied them recorded the ownership and distribution of land and can be used to establish not just the land owners themselves but the extent of the land owned, the rent charge payable on it and local details including roads, rights of way and boundaries.
-Most of our enclosure maps date from after 1800 and up to the beginning of the 1900s.
+Most of our enclosure maps date from 1800 to around 1850.